whatarule/elm/tutorial/application/README.md

 ### Add perks and bonuses
 - Add a field for equipment as a Player status
-- Make list of equipments with bonus strength
-- Calculate strength and show it on List view
 ```elm
 type alias Player = {
         id : PlayerId